bio-tools/biotoolsDocs/curators_guide.rst

 *Unique ID (case insensitive) of the tool that is assigned upon registration of the software in bio.tools, normally identical to tool name, e.g. "needle".*

 .. attention::
-   - the ID by default is a URL-safe version of the tool name, and is set (and can only be changed) by *bio.tools* admin.
+   - the ID by default is a URL-safe version of the tool name and can only be changed by *bio.tools* admin.

 - **MUST** use the default value where possible
 - **MUST** be clean and intuitive (in case use of default is not possible)